 The legal and regulatory environment surrounding data privacy and cybersecurity is constantly evolving and can be subject to significant change.
 Laws and regulations governing data privacy, cybersecurity and the unauthorized disclosure of personal information pose increasingly complex compliance challenges, including the potential for inconsistent interpretation, and the implementation and maintenance of compliance measures may potentially elevate our costs.
 While we believe we have taken commercially reasonable steps, and depend on our managers, tenants and borrowers, to comply with applicable data privacy and cybersecurity laws and regulations, these laws and regulations are in some cases relatively new and the interpretation and application of these laws and regulations are uncertain.
 Thus, there can be no assurance that our efforts will be deemed effective by regulatory authorities.
-As noted below, we and our managers, tenants and borrowers, are also subject to the possibility of cybersecurity threats or incidents, which themselves may result in a violation of these laws and regulations, and the laws and regulations that may be enacted in the future, also may require us or our managers, tenants or borrowers to report certain incidents to affected individuals or the relevant regulatory authorities.
+As noted below, we and our managers, tenants and borrowers, are also subject to the possibility of cybersecurity threats or incidents, which themselves may result in a violation of these laws and regulations and may require us or our managers, tenants or borrowers to report certain incidents to affected individuals or the relevant regulatory authorities.
 These laws and regulations, and the laws and regulations that may be enacted in the future, also may require us or our managers, tenants or borrowers to modify our or their data processing practices and policies, incur substantial compliance-related costs and expenses and otherwise suffer adverse impacts on our or their business.
-Any failure, or perceived failure, by us or our managers, tenants or borrowers to comply with applicable data privacy and cybersecurity laws and borrowers also may post public privacy policies and other documentation, investigations, investigations, or their collection, use, disclosure and our tenants, managers and borrowers also may post public privacy policies and other documentation ma misrepresentative of our or their actual practices.
+Any failure, or perceived failure, by us or our managers, tenants or borrowers to comply with applicable data privacy and cybersecurity laws and regulations could result in enforcement actions, investigations, imposition of fines, or civil or criminal penalties.
+We and our tenants, managers and borrowers also may post public privacy policies and other documentation regarding our or their collection, use, disclosure and other processing of personal information, and any actual or perceived failure to comply with such published policies and other documentation may carry similar consequences or subject us or them to enforcement actions, investigations or litigation if such published policies and other documentation are found to be deceptive, unfair or misrepresentative of our or their actual practices.
 If any of the foregoing occurs, our and our managers', tenants' and borrowers' businesses, reputation, results of operations (including results of properties) or financial condition could be adversely affected.